Sonderkommando: Eyewitness testimony

 Fewer than 20 of several thousand members of the Sonderkommandos are documented to have survived until liberation and to have testified about the events (although some sources claim more).
 Among them were Henryk (Tauber) Fuchsbrunner, Filip Müller, Daniel Behnnamias, Dario Gabbai, Morris Venezia, Shlomo Venezia, Antonio Boldrin, Alter Fajnzylberg, Samuel Willenberg, Abram Dragon, David Olère, Henryk Mandelbaum and Martin Gray.
-Another six or seven are confirmed to have survived, but they have not given witness (or at least, such testimony is not documented).
+Another six or seven are confirmed to have survived, but did not give witness (or at least, such testimony is not documented).
 Buried and hidden accounts by members of the Sonderkommando were later found at some camps.

 Between 1943 and 1944, some members of the Birkenau Sonderkommando were able to obtain writing materials and record some of their experiences and what they had witnessed.
 These documents were buried in the grounds of the crematoria and recovered after the war.
 Five men have been identified as the authors of these manuscripts: Zalman Gradowski, Zalman Lewental, and Leib Langfus, who wrote in Yiddish; Chaim Herman, who wrote in French; and Marcel Nadjary, who wrote in Greek.
 Of the five, only Nadjary survived until liberation; Gradowski was killed in the revolt at Crematorium IV on 7 October 1944 (see below), or in retaliation for it; Lewental, Langfus, and Herman are believed to have been killed in November 1944.
 Gradowski wrote the following note, found buried at an Auschwitz crematorium site:

 The manuscripts are kept primarily in the archive of the Auschwitz-Birkenau State Memorial Museum.
 Exceptions are Herman's letter (kept in the archives of the Amicale des déportés d'Auschwitz-Birkenau) and Gradowski's texts, one of which is held in the Russian Museum of Military Medicine in St. Petersburg, and another in Yad Vashem, Israel.

 Some of the manuscripts were published as The Scrolls of Auschwitz, edited by Ber Mark.
 The Auschwitz Museum published some others as Amidst a Nightmare of Crime.

 The Scrolls of Auschwitz have been recognised as some of the most important testimony to be written about the Holocaust, as they include contemporaneous eyewitness accounts of the workings of the gas chambers in Birkenau.